shinsterneck/pdns/modules/geosqlbackend/README.md

 The below sql statements will take care of this procedure, it presumes that the MaxMind CSV file "GeoIPCountryWhois.csv" is located at '/tmp/GeoIPCountryWhois.csv'.
 Change it to wherever you have downloaded the file to.
+It also assumes that you have selected created and selected a database for the geoip data.

 ```
-/* Create database to store IP to Geo Mapping information */

-/*!40000 DROP DATABASE IF EXISTS `geoip`*/;
-CREATE DATABASE /*!32312 IF NOT EXISTS*/ `geoip` /*!40100 DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci */;
-USE geoip;

-DROP TABLE IF EXISTS ip;
-DROP TABLE IF EXISTS cc;
-DROP TABLE IF EXISTS regions;
-DROP TABLE IF EXISTS csv;

 /* Table to hold the region details */
 CREATE TABLE regions (